zippiehq/cartesi-lambada/README.md

 # Come talk to us!

+Read more about Cartesi - it's awesome, at https://cartesi.io

 Join us on the Cartesi Discord in #cartesi-compute channel: https://discord.gg/pfXMwXDDfW

 Happy to talk you through development steps!